 Honors Chemistry covers the same general topics as Chemistry, but in greater depth and at an accelerated pace.
 We will also cover topics including equilibrium, reaction kinetics, and acids and bases that are not covered in regular Chemistry.
 The course would be most appropriate for the study with definite future goals in chemistry, engineering, pre-med, etc. With permission, sophomores could take Biology and Chemistry concurrently on Honors Biology and Honors Chemistry.
-Due to the challenging nature of the subject material, students are required to attend a mandatory lab make-up/ review/help session on alternating Fridays during commons.

 A summer assignment of selected text chapters is required.
-Those students selecting Honors Chemistry must see the instructor before the end of second semester.
 Summer assignments may also be found at the Northview website www.sylvanianorthview.org.